 According to the Online Etymology Dictionary, the adjective wholesale has been around since the 15th century and means “large quantities”.
 It came from the words “whole” and “sale”.

 This is a basic supply chain example: manufacturer>wholesaler>retailer>customer.
-Take for instance a company that makes school supplies.
-They are responsible for designing notebooks, staplers, etc, sourcing materials and then manufacturing the products.
-They contact wholesalers to buy their products in bulk.
-Wholesalers then contact other businesses who call retailers like Hamleys or Foyles who in turn sell pencils, stationery and other school supplies to end users like students, teachers and offices.
+Take for instance a company that makes bedding.
+Manufacturers are responsible for designing pillows, duvets etc, sourcing materials and then manufacturing the products.
+They seek out wholesalers to buy their products in bulk.
+Wholesalers then market to retailers who in turn sell bedding to end users.

 Benefits of Wholesale

 Because wholesalers buy goods in large quantities, they get them at lower prices.
 This equates to savings.
 Wholesalers make money by buying low and then selling high.
-Depending on how much you invest, you can get ahead of your competition by buying and selling in very large quantities.
+Depending on how much you invest, you can surpass your competition by buying and selling in very large quantities.

 Because you buy goods in large quantities, you become an expert on what you’re selling.
 Wholesalers research what they’re selling, be it jewellery, car parts, textile, computers, wedding supplies, etc. This is because you want to sell high-quality products to other businesses.
 As you go about your research, you learn which products are better in quality and you become an expert in your industry.

-You can then use this knowledge to establish yourself as an expert who can entice clients to visit your store, website or online page.
+You can then use this knowledge to establish yourself as an expert and can entice businesses to visit your store, website or online page.

 As you enrich your knowledge, gain experience and build networks, you can expand to other industries with your wholesale business.
 For example, your jewellery business is a good complement to a wedding supplies business.
 Your computer wholesale business can expand to an IT company where you provide software and/or hardware support.